asyncjs/async-website/_posts/2014-12-06-building-apis-workshop.md

 Writing an API can seem a complex task, but by using [HAPI.js](http://hapijs.com/) you can easily build well-structured APIs quickly.
 If you have ever wanted to build a backend for your latest mobile app idea or just a web interface to share data this workshop will show you how.

-HAPI.js is now powering some of the webs largest APIs such as [Walmark, NPM, and PayPal](http://hapijs.com/community).
+HAPI.js is now powering some of the web's largest APIs such as [Walmart, NPM, and PayPal](http://hapijs.com/community).
 It’s a [Node.js](http://nodejs.org/) framework suited to building solid APIs that are easy to code and maintain.

 In this workshop Glenn will take you step by step from setting up a node server through to creating a RESTfull API with HAPI.js, and how to secure and deploy your API.

 ###What will be covered
- - Setup Node.js sever with HAPI.js
+ - Setup Node.js server with HAPI.js
  - Serving static files
  - Using handlebar templates
- - Creating routes and RESTfull endpoints
+ - Creating routes and RESTful endpoints
  - Validating data using JOI
  - Storing data into Mongodb
  - Auto documenting your API and plugins